-A UK jury has been sent out to consider its verdicts in the sex abuse case against the brother of Eurovision Song Contest winner and former Irish presidential candidate Dana Rosemary Scallon.
+A jury is continuing to consider its verdicts in the sex abuse case against the brother of Eurovision Song Contest winner and former Irish presidential candidate Dana Rosemary Scallon.

 John Brown, 60, is accused of five counts of indecent assault against two girls under the ages of 13 and 16 at different times and locations in Northern Ireland and England during the 1970s.

 Brown, of Bracknell, Berkshire, denies the alleged abuse or that his 62-year-old sister helped him to cover up the allegations.